PyramiDAO/market-sim/README.md

   </ul>

 <h1>Summary</h1>
-Based on the assumptions above, if there is a constant flow of users swapping 4000$ total per day for a period of 30 days, we need: 4000$ * 30 days = 120,000$ in our treasury to sustain such volumes.
-Based on the curve plotted, we need a fee of approx 3% (and a collateral of 20%) to ensure such a business model is profitable for the treasury (based on full market cycle from 2017 till today).
+Based on the assumptions above, if there is a constant flow of users swapping 4000$ total per day for a period of 30 days, we need: 4000$ * 30 days = 120,000$ worth of assets in our treasury to sustain such volumes.
+BUT! based on the fee and collateral levels, there is a huge difference on the VAR (see below) and amount earned by the Treasury.

 <h2>Some results</h2>